Vasilii Egorov

+Biography

+Egorov was born in the village of Hara in Megino-Kangalassky District, Yakutia on September 16, 1993.
+In 2016 he graduated with honors from the Churapchinsky Institute of Physical Education and Sports.

+Father is Mikhail Nikolayevich Egorov, mother is Lyudmila Innokentyevna.
+Older brothers Mikhail and Nikolai, older sister Alyona.

+In November 2019 he married Angelica.

 Career

-Egorov is born in the village of Hara in Megino-Kangalassky District, Yakutia.
 He started boxing after his elder brother, Nikolai took up boxing.

 At the 2013 Russian Championships.
 Egorov began competing in the category up to 49 kg.
 He reached the finals but lost to Balik Galanov.
 Thus, Egorov won a silver medal in the senior level at the Russian Nationals.

 At the 2014 Russian Championships up to 49 kg.
 In the 1/8 finals he defeated Gore Hakobyan.
 In the quarterfinals, he defeated Ivan Varlamov.
 In the semifinals, he defeated 2012 Olympic bronze medalist David Ayrapetyan and in the final, he defeated Alexander Samoilov, becoming the Russian National champion.

 In 2015, he won gold at the 2015 European Championships and in October, Egorov competed in his first Worlds at the 2015 AIBA World Boxing Championships in Doha, Qatar but lost in the finals to Cuban, Joahnys Argilagos.

+In 2016 he participated in the Olympic Games in Rio de Janeiro.

+In 2024 he announced his retirement.